Corpus Linguistics Summer School 2019

-They will be joined by our local team of corpus linguists, including Anna Cermakova, Matteo Fuoli, Jason Grafmiller, Jack Grieve, Susan Hunston, Michaela Mahlberg, Amanda Patten, Florent Perek, Paul Thompson, Viola Wiegand, Bodo Winter, and others yet to be confirmed.
+They will be joined by our local team of corpus linguists, including Anna Cermakova, Matteo Fuoli, Jason Grafmiller, Jack Grieve, Susan Hunston, Michaela Mahlberg, Amanda Patten, Florent Perek, Paul Thompson, Viola Wiegand, and Bodo Winter.

 We have secured a limited number of rooms for our delegates at Lucas House Hotel on campus.
 These rooms can be booked separately after registration, following the instructions provided in the confirmation email (including a booking code).
 Note that there are only a limited number of available rooms, hence delegates are advised to book early.

 The Edgbaston Park Hotel is another hotel located directly on campus.

 There are many other off-campus accommodation venues that would be suitable, especially in the city centre.
 You can easily commute to the university from the centre, by train (from New Street station), by bus, or by taxi/Uber.

 You will find a list of alternative accommodation venues on this page.